Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_resource.md

 - `response_headers_hiding_policy` (Block List, Max: 1) Specify the HTTP headers set on the source that CDN servers should hide from the response. (see [below for nested schema](#nestedblock--options--response_headers_hiding_policy))
 - `rewrite` (Block List, Max: 1) Change and redirect the requests from the CDN to the source. (see [below for nested schema](#nestedblock--options--rewrite))
 - `secure_key` (Block List, Max: 1) Configure access to content with tokenized URLs, generated with the MD5 algorithm. (see [below for nested schema](#nestedblock--options--secure_key))
 - `slice` (Block List, Max: 1) Speed up the delivery of large files and their caching.
 When enabled, the files are requested and cached in 10 MB chunks.
 The option reduces the time to first byte.
 The source must support the HTTP Range requests.
-The option is not supported when "fetch_compressed", "brotli_compression", or "gzip_on" are enabled. (see [below for nested schema](#nestedblock--options--slice))
+The option is not supported when "fetch_compressed", "brotli_compression", or "gzip_compression" are enabled. (see [below for nested schema](#nestedblock--options--slice))
 - `sni` (Block List, Max: 1) Help the resource understand which certificate to use for the connection, if the source server presents multiple certificates.
 The option works only if the "origin_protocol" field is set to "HTTPS" or "MATCH". (see [below for nested schema](#nestedblock--options--sni))
 - `stale` (Block List, Max: 1) Let CDN serve stale cached content in case of the source unavailability. (see [below for nested schema](#nestedblock--options--stale))
-- `static_headers` (Block List, Max: 1) Option has been deprecated.
-Use - static_response_headers. (see [below for nested schema](#nestedblock--options--static_headers))
 - `static_request_headers` (Block List, Max: 1) Let CDN add custom HTTP request headers when making requests to the source.
 You can specify up to 50 custom HTTP request headers. (see [below for nested schema](#nestedblock--options--static_request_headers))
 - `static_response_headers` (Block List, Max: 1) Let CDN add custom HTTP response headers to the responses for the end users.
 You can specify up to 50 custom HTTP response headers. (see [below for nested schema](#nestedblock--options--static_response_headers))
 - `tls_versions` (Block List, Max: 1) Specify a list of allowed SSL/TLS protocol versions.
 By default, all the protocol versions are allowed. (see [below for nested schema](#nestedblock--options--tls_versions))